AshFoster/whisky-legends/README.md

 - When initially adding the 'previous_url' variable to contexts.py if there was no previous url an error was thrown.
 This was fixed by adding a simple if statement to check whether 'previous_url' had a value before attempting to use it.

 - When adding a product via the product management page, the product was not showing up in the list of products on shop.html.
-This was rectified by setting the queryset within the get_queryset function in the Shop view as well as within the class definition itself.
+This was rectified by setting the queryset within the get_queryset function in the Shop view instead of within the class definition itself.

 #### Unfixed Bugs